sentrychris/psmonitor/README.md

 The server is built with [tornado](#), a scalable, non-blocking web server designed to handle a large number of concurrent connections.
 It's non-blocking nature makes it ideal for building real-time services.

+While the server is included in the desktop application, a [standalone version](https://github.com/sentrychris/psmonitor/releases/download/v1.2.2.1551/psmonitor-standalone-server-no-gui.exe) is provided for people who want to build their own clients, or for people who want to port-forward and setup remote monitoring.

 ### HTTP

 Three standard HTTP endpoints are provided: